-When I started writing this making-of I was thinking what should I tell about it.
+When I started writing this Making of Queen Alia Airport article, I was thinking what should I tell about it.
 Finally, I decided to write about my understanding of the image creation process, not being focused on technical details like modeling, rendering, and light setups.
-As a matter if fact, most questions I receive have to do with general “large concepts” of any creation process and which are independent of technical aspects.
+As a matter of fact, most questions I receive have to do with general “large concepts” of any creation process and which are independent of technical aspects.

-This was my first real work made with Corona renderer (you can download the v1.3 demo directly here).
+This was my first real work made with Corona renderer.

 When I started working on the Queen Alia project I had two ideas for the final mood and light :